Professor of History

 I am also working on another exciting project with my Wheaton Research Partner, Khalifa Alghanim.
 We are developing a website to collect stories, photos, audio, video, and other artifacts about life on and around American military bases at home and overseas.

-Military Life Memories, as it is called, will be a crowd-sourced project - anyone can contribute to it.
-Military Life Memories will serve as a permanent collection for researchers and members of the public who wish to learn about this unique subculture.
+Military Life Memories is a crowd-sourced project - anyone can contribute to it.
+The site will serve as a permanent collection for researchers and members of the public who wish to learn about this unique subculture.

 Courses I teach regularly include: